YuliaVK/YuliaVK/README.md

 My name is Yulia and I'm a data analyst who's passionate about all things creative and analytical.
 With a background in graphic design and management, I've developed a unique set of skills that allows me to approach problem-solving in a distinctive way.

 I'm super enthusiastic, detail-oriented, and always striving to learn and grow.
 I'm proficient in various data analytics tools and languages which I've learned through bootcamps, certification programs, and personal projects.
-Currently, I'm taking part in a fantastic Data Analytics bootcamp, as well as contributing to the [Neighbourhood Safety Prediction](https://github.com/mlsystemdesignproject/neighbourhood-safety-prediction#readme) Project by engaging in Data Acquisition and Exploratory Data Analysis (EDA).
+Currently, I'm taking part in a fantastic Data Analytics bootcamp, as well as contributing to London Neighbourhood Safety Prediction<!--(https://github.com/mlsystemdesignproject/neighbourhood-safety-prediction#readme)--> Project by engaging in Data Acquisition and Exploratory Data Analysis (EDA).

 My ultimate goal is to work in a dynamic and collaborative environment where I can contribute to the growth of a business while continuing to evolve as a data professional.
 So, if you're looking for someone who's ambitious and has a wealth of knowledge, feel free to <a href="mailto:yuliavk.git@gmail.com?subject=[GitHub]">reach out</a> or connect with me on [LinkedIn](https://www.linkedin.com/in/yuliavk/)!